freddiehaddad/oxidized/docs/CONTRIBUTING_ARCH.md

 ## Architecture Diagrams

-The repository now uses simple inline ASCII diagrams embedded in Markdown documents (see ARCHITECTURE.md).
+The repository uses simple inline ASCII diagrams embedded in Markdown documents (see ARCHITECTURE.md and ARCHITECTURE_QUICKSTART.md).
 There are no external diagram sources or rendered SVGs to maintain.